-FOUN1012 CRITICAL READING AND WRITING IN THE HUMANITIES
+FOUN1016 CRITICAL READING AND EXPOSITORY WRITING IN THE HUMANITIES AND EDUCATION

-This course will allow students in humanities programmes to explore a variety of written materials in the humanities and develop their skills in writing expository discourse appropriate to their disciplines.
-Students will focus on issues of question design, interpretation, evidence, methodology, analysis, objectivity, and clarity in writing in the humanities, and be exposed to the practice of planning an essay, evaluating sources, carrying out a collaborative writing project, and producing a reflective essay.
+This one-semester course will allow students to explore a variety of materials and develop their skills in writing expository discourse appropriate to their disciplines - by using a process approach to reading and writing.
+Students will focus on issues of question design, interpretation, evidence, methodology, analysis, objectivity, and clarity in writing in the Humanities and Education.
+Education students, in particular, will critically evaluate their teaching philosophy and their professional practice, and utilize different genres of writing to document their reflections and conclusions in keeping with the notion that educators should be reflective practitioners.